Minter blockchain

 Type: 0x0B

 Transaction for turning candidate off.
-This transaction should be sent from address which is set in the "Declare candidacy transaction".
+This transaction should be sent from the address set in the "Declare candidacy" transaction.

 Data field contents: